Local limit of nonlocal traffic models: convergence results and total variation blow-up: Introduction

 where $u: \R_+ \times \R \to \R$ is the unknown, $V : \R \to \R$ is a given Lipschitz continuous function and in the nonlocal term the symbol $\ast$ denotes the convolution with respect to the space variable only.
 The convolution kernel $\eta \in L^1(\R)$ is compactly supported, nonnegative, and has unit integral.
 Conservation laws involving nonlocal terms appear in models for sedimentation~\cite{Sedimentation}, pedestrian crowds~\cite{ColomboGaravelloMercier,ColomboHertyMercier}, vehicular traffic~\cite{BlandinGoatin,GoatinScialanga}, and others.

-In this note we are concerned with the nonlocal-to-local limit.
+In the present work we are concerned with the nonlocal-to-local limit.
 More precisely, consider a parameter~$\ee>0$, define $\eta_\ee$ by setting $\eta_\ee(x): = \eta(x/\ee) / \ee$, and consider the family of nonlocal equations

 which are obtained from~\eqref{e:nl} by replacing $\eta$ with $\eta_\ee$.
 When $\ee \to 0^+$, the kernel $\eta_\ee$ converges weakly$-\ast$ in the sense of measures to the Dirac delta, and hence one formally recovers the (local) conservation law \be \partial_tu + \partial_x \Big[ u V ( u ) \Big]=0. \eq In~\cite{ACT} Amorim, R. Colombo and Teixeira posed the following question: can we rigorously justify this formal limit?
-In other words, can we show that when $\ee \to 0^+$ the solution $u_\ee$ converges to the entropy admissible solution of~\eqref{e:cl}?
-In a previous work~\cite{ColomboCrippaSpinolo}, we have exhibited counter-examples showing that the answer to this question is, in general, negative.
+In other words, can we show that when $\ee \to 0^+$ the solution $u_\ee$ of~\eqref{e:nl} converges to the entropy admissible solution of~\eqref{e:cl}?
+In a previous work~\cite{ColomboCrippaSpinolo}, counter-examples were exhibited showing that the answer to this question is, in general, negative.
+See also \cite{ColomboCrippaGraffSpinolo} for the role of numerical viscosity.

 However, the results in~\cite{ColomboCrippaSpinolo} do not rule out the possibility that, in some more specific case, convergence indeed holds.
 In particular, several recent works (see for instance Blandin and Goatin~\cite{BlandinGoatin} and Chiarello and Goatin~\cite{ChiarelloGoatin}) have been devoted to the analysis of the case when $V$ is monotone nonincreasing, the initial datum is nonnegative, and the convolution kernel is anisotropic, in particular it is supported on the negative axis $]- \infty, 0]$.
 This case is very relevant in the modelling of vehicular traffic, where the unknown $u$ represents the density of cars and $V$ their speed.
 Assuming that $V$ is monotone nonincreasing is standard in local and nonlocal traffic models: the higher the density of cars on a road, the lower their speed.
 The assumption that the convolution kernel is supported on the negative axis expresses the fact that one expects the drivers to decide their speed based only on the downstream traffic density, i.e.~they only look forward, not backward.